Acme Mills

 Acme Mills Company is a privately held textiles conversion and finishing company based in Bloomfield Hills, Michigan.
-Founded in 1917, it is now part of the Acme Group.
-Activities of the company include cutting, sewing, dyeing, and also applying textile finishing to fabrics.
+Founded in 1917, it is a subsidiary of the Acme Group.
+The company's services include cutting, sewing, dyeing, and finishing fabrics.

 Operations

-The company's headquarters is in Bloomfield Hills, Michigan.
-Among properties owned by the company is 100,000 square feet of industrial space in Quincy, Michigan which is leased to Paragon Metals.
+The company is headquartered in Bloomfield Hills, Michigan.
+It also owns 100,000 square feet of industrial space in Quincy, Michigan, which it leases to Paragon Metals.

 History

-Acme Mills was founded in 1917 as a mill to manufacture cotton batting for use in the automotive industry for seat cushions.
-It is one of the member companies of the Acme Group.
-The company is now a supplier of industrial fabrics to automotive, furniture, and aviation seating companies.
+Acme Mills was founded in 1917 to manufacture cotton batting for automotive seat cushions.
+As a member of the Acme Group, the company currently supplies industrial fabrics to the automotive, furniture, and aviation industries.

 Dymetrol

-Dymetrol is a woven fabric suspension system.
-The fabric utilizes a patented elastomeric mono-filament called hytrel that stretches and form a suspension system.
-The fabric was introduced by Du Pont in 1984 at the SAE Show in Detroit.
-Dymetrol has been adapted for use in vehicles, furniture, aviation, trains, boats, trucks, and tractors.
+Dymetrol is a woven fabric suspension system introduced by Du Pont at the 1984 SAE Show in Detroit.
+It incorporates a patented elastomeric monofilament called Hytrel.
+The fabric has been adapted for seating and suspension in vehicles, furniture, aircraft, trains, and marine vessels.

 Acme Group

-Acme Group is headquartered in Bloomfield Hills, Michigan.
-Among member companies of the Acme Group are Acme Mills, Great Lakes Filters, and Fairway Products.
+The Acme Group is headquartered in Bloomfield Hills, Michigan.
+Its member companies include Acme Mills, Great Lakes Filters, and Fairway Products.

 Group operations

-The Group manages three manufacturing facilities: two are located in Hillsdale, Michigan and the third one is in Santa Teresa, New Mexico.
-The Group also maintains a recycling facility in St. Clair Shores, Michigan.
+The Group manages two manufacturing facilities in Hillsdale, Michigan, and a third in Santa Teresa, New Mexico.
+It also operates a recycling facility in St. Clair Shores, Michigan.

 Group corporate governance

-As of 2014, the Acme Group's chief revenue officer and chief financial officer were Matt Utley and Raymond Lambert, respectively.
+As of 2014, Acme Group's chief revenue officer was Matt Utley, and its chief financial officer was Raymond Lambert.